 It is a rock that breaks the surface for about 12 hours a day, 18 kilometers from Surin Islands and about double that from the mainland and very close to the Burmese Border.

-As with a lot of sites the fishermen knew about it long before divers did.
+How was it found? – as with a lot of sites the fishermen knew about it long before divers did.

 There are many stories as to how this site was named, some say it was named after Cardinal Richelieu as the northern side is covered in red soft corals making it look like a cardinals robe.
 Our favourite story is that it was named after a French catholic missionary who was in Thailand between the wars (obviously very successful as less that 1% of the population is Christian), his real reason for coming to Thailand was his love of snorkelling and fishing.
 Some of the locals told him about this good fishing spot, he came out in his boat, in the middle of the open ocean he suddenly hit something, jumping out to check the damage he was amazed at what he saw below.
 Many years later he was back in France and at a meeting of the French diving Federation he met a young man he thought would be interested – and that is why Jacques Cousteau came to Thailand and spent 3 weeks at Richelieu Rock.
 There are also stories that it was named after a Thai General.
 Whichever way it was the name was given to the site by Jacques Cousteau.